LoveUCB/APMA/README.md

 Also, a stacking model is built automatically to detect the best model to classify the categories you provide.

-> Produced By Spencer Wang
+> Developed By Spencer Wang, Miao Yang

 > 📧: jrwangspencer@stu.suda.edu.cn